seshat-the-scribe/seshat/README.md

 The simplest thing you can do is build a pipeline.
 It is composed by `Input`s, `Filter`s and `Output`s.

 Inputs can consume or receive messages, Filters transform the messages one after the other and Outputs send this processed messages to another pipelines or external systems.

-The internal communication between pipelines is done via Channels which are kind of a queues that con be setup flexibly with several configuration options.
+The internal communication between pipelines happens via Channels which are kind of queues that con be setup flexibly with several configuration options.

 ## Configuration

-## Pipelines in depth
+## Pipelines

-## Channels in depth
+## Channels

+## Counters